mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Other notes:

+-**Azure DNS** is a hosting service for DNS domains that provides name resolution.
+You can't use Azure DNS to buy a domain name.
+Azure DNS supports private DNS domains - this feature allows you to use your own custom domain names in your private virtual networks.

--The initial *Domain Name* for a new Azure AD tenant cannot be changed and cannot be deleted.
+-The initial domain name for a new Azure AD tenant cannot be changed and cannot be deleted.
 You can only add custom domain names for your business.

 -**SKU** stands for *Stock Keeping Unit*, used to refer to Virtual Machine SKUs in the context of Azure.
 SKUs represent different, distinct shapes of purchasable products (specific VMs).
 These can be compared in terms of performance and costs.